Bog body: Bog chemistry and conditions

+Preservation and loss

 Discoveries such as Röst Girl no longer exist, having been destroyed during the Second World War (photo date: 1926).

+An additional feature of anaerobic preservation by acidic bogs is the ability to conserve hair, clothing and leather items.
+Tollund Man was discovered with clothing preserved by bog conditions, including a pointed cap made of wool and sheepskin.
+The Huldremose Woman’s clothes, which included a woollen skirt, woollen scarf and skin capes, are very well preserved after nearly 2,000 years in a peat bog.

+Modern experimenters have been able to mimic bog conditions in the laboratory and successfully demonstrated the preservation process, albeit over shorter time frames than the 2,500 years that Haraldskær Woman's body has survived.

+Most of the bog bodies discovered showed some aspects of decay or else were not properly conserved.
+When such specimens are exposed to the normal atmosphere, they may begin to decompose rapidly.
+As a result, many specimens have been effectively destroyed.
+As of 1979, the number of specimens that have been preserved following discovery was 53.

 Historical context

 Mesolithic to Bronze Age

-The oldest bog body that has been identified is the Koelbjerg Man from Denmark, which has been dated to 8000 BC, during the Mesolithic period.
+The oldest bog body that has been identified is the Koelbjerg Man from Denmark, which has been dated to 8,000 BC, during the Mesolithic period.

-Around 3900 BC, agriculture was introduced to Denmark, either through cultural exchange or by migrating farmers, marking the beginning of the Neolithic in the region.
+Around 3,900 BC, agriculture was introduced to Denmark, either through cultural exchange or by migrating farmers, marking the beginning of the Neolithic in the region.
 It was during the early part of this Neolithic period that a number of human corpses that were interred in the area's peat bogs left evidence that there had been resistance to its introduction.

 A disproportionate number of the Early Neolithic bodies found in Danish bogs were aged between 16 and 20 at the time of their death and deposition, and suggestions have been put forward that they were either human sacrifices or criminals executed for their socially deviant behaviour.

-An example of a Bronze Age bog body is Cashel Man, from 2000 BC.
+The oldest fleshed bog body is that of Cashel Man from Ireland, which dates to 2000 BC during the Bronze Age.